sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 Prepare a header and/or footer that contains at least your name, the presentation title and the slide number.
 Do not let any text or figures overlap with your template or title elements.
 All slides should have a title.

 Place as little text on your slides as possible.
 Only key terms, ideas and formulas that you tested are necessary.
 Text is only a tool to focus and guide your audience’s attention, but you’ll explain everything not written there anyway.

+When using notebooks or other commented source codes for presenting your results, provide the appropriate URL, which points to the repository (github, kooplex-edu etc), where your code and results can be immediately seen after clicking on the link.

+Always upload your work to the [moodle](https://moodle.elte.hu/course/view.php?id=17918) system.

 #### Deadlines